mohammad-taheri1/minimalgram-v2-fullstack/README.md

 ## Some key feautures in this project :

 - Authentication && Authorization && JWT
-- Database management && CRUD && ORM
+- Database management && CRUD && ORM: PostgreSQL && Prisma
 - RESTful APIs
 - Media Management : CRUD user posts with an image && a caption
 - Swagger